AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

 ## Tools

+I found that using the {% include a.html href="https://obsproject.com/"
+title="OBS" text="Open Broadcaster Software (OBS)" %} gives the most
+flexibility in terms of high-quality screen, audio, and video recording.
+It's free, open-source, cross-platform, and very flexible (e.g., you can drag around your webcam view to reposition yourself on the video so there is minimal overlap with your slides).

+In general, I would strongly advise against just using Zoom for this.
+Since Zoom is optimized for video conferences, it compresses the video and audio aggressively, producing serios artifacts and generally not-very-professional results.
+It also takes a while for the Zoom recording to be available, while OBS produces it instantly once the recording stops.
+Furthermore, you can customize the output resolution, framerate, and format in OBS, which can't easily be done with Zoom.

+Something like OBS takes maybe 10 minutes to figure out the first time, and then it's just as seamless, while also producing much higher quality outputs and being more flexible.

-[Screencast-o-Matic](https://screencast-o-matic.com) seems like a nice tool for Mac screen recording, closed captioning, basic editing, etc., and it’s C$25/year, so seems worth it.
-Otherwise, relying on Zoom for closed caption generation is very unreliable--sometimes it can take over 24h to get the caption file.
+[Screencast-o-Matic](https://screencast-o-matic.com) also seems like a nice tool for Mac screen recording, closed captioning, basic editing, etc., and it’s C$25/year, so seems worth it.
+However, I have not tried this yet.
+Relying on Zoom for closed caption generation can be unreliable--sometimes it can take over 24h to get the caption file.

 ### ffmpeg
 While I do my primary video editing in Adobe Premiere, nothing beats